moritz-konarski/AUCA/lang_hum_ss/New Mass Media ES-JR-236/Research_Project/Topic Proposal.md

 __how the dabate on encryption is going in the EU, how the dumb-fuck LEA's whine about going dark and using reports about cyber crime to have some data on what kind of criminal stuff is happening online__

+__cyber crime and the problem that to fight it LEA's want to regulate encryption, which makes the whole system weaker.
+At the same time encryption protects users from crime in the first place__